erezalepaja/bank-system/README.md

    - Enter the account ID, name and initial balance.

 3. View all accounts
-   - Choose option 3 to get a list of all accounts within the bank
+   - Choose option 3 to get a list of all accounts within the bank.

+4. Check account balance
+    Choose option 4 to check the balance of a specific account.
+    Enter the account ID.

-4. Withdraw
+5. Withdraw
-   - Choose option 3 to withdraw money from an account.
+   - Choose option 5 to withdraw money from an account.
    - Enter the account ID and the amount you want to withdraw.

-5. Deposit
+6. Deposit
-   - Choose option 5 to deposit money into an account.
+   - Choose option 6 to deposit money into an account.
    - Enter the account ID and the amount you want to deposit.

-6. Transfer
+7. Transfer
-   - Choose option 6 to transfer money from one account to another.
+   - Choose option 7 to transfer money from one account to another.
    - Enter the origin account ID, destionation account ID and the amount of money you want to transfer.

-7. Bank Totals
+8. Bank Totals
-   - Choose option 7 to view bank totals
+   - Choose option 8 to view bank totals

-8. Display account transactions
+9. Display account transactions
-   - Choose option 8 to view every transaction that has been processed from an account
+   - Choose option 9 to view every transaction that has been processed from an account

-9. Exit
+10. Exit
-   - Choose option 9 to exit the application
+   - Choose option 10 to exit the application